DawdleDiscord/dawdlebot/README.md

 `~trivia` lets you play a game of trivia!

+`~trivia leaderboard` shows the current leaderboard of trivia streaks.

 ## Commands: Staff Only

 Required arguments are denoted by `<argument>`, optional arguments are denoted by `[argument]`.